Festival Life Tips: Maintaining Your Energy

 I travel with these ingredients because they can be used for a variety of meals throughout the day and keep you hydrated, nourished and alkalized.
 Below are the Medicinal Foods products I like to sprinkle on top, blend into, or drink along with the above ingredients.
-(See the recipes in this full moon’s newsletter for some ideas).
+(See the recipes in our site for some ideas).

 - Boosts energy and immune system, helps with asthma and bronchitis.
 Helps with high blood pressure and high cholesterol.
 You can sprinkle Reishi Mushroom on your salads, dips, crackers, in your morning chai or coffee, or in your smoothies.
 Click here for our festival recipe with Reishi Mushroom